blq/mochikit/doc/rst/MochiKit/Random.rst

     in selection order so that all sub-slices will also be valid random samples.
 This allows raffle winners (the sample) to be partitioned into grand prize and second place winners (the subslices).

+    Note: does not support iterator as input, use list(iterable).

 :mochidef:`deal(numItems, opt_func)`: